Bolton and Undercliffe: History

 The 750 seat purpose-built Oxford Cinema on Dudley Hill Road was of a stone construction, and opened in 1914.

 Sound was installed by 1930 and it closed briefly again in 1955 for refurbishment.

 In 1962 it became a bingo club for three days of the week and a cinema the rest.

 It closed temporarily for alterations in 1965 but closed permanently as a cinema early the next year reopening as a bingo club, now the Oxford Bingo and Social Club.

 The bingo hall was destroyed in a fire in 2021 during a COVID-19 lock-down and quickly demolished.

 The Coronet Cinema on Otley Road near Peel Park was purpose-built and opened in 1923.

 For many years it was known as the Coronet Picture House.

 Sound was installed around 1930 and a new wide screen in 1954.

 The cinema suffered a serious fire in 1955 and after recovering closed finally in 1958.

 The building was stripped and re-purposed as a wholesale food distribution warehouse but was destroyed by fire in 2003 and had to be quickly demolished.

 A terrace of new houses now stand on the site.

-The purpose-built brick and stone Tennyson Cinema was located to the south between Dacre Street, North Wing and Otley Road.